Asafyaco/PromoIt-Application/README.md

 Also, the company can send the product to the activist.
 Social Activist - In this section activists can join PromoIt, add their information and eventually redeem the points they earned for tweeting with a specific hashtag.
 Activists will also have a window that shows their balance and the Items they can get
+<h2 align="center">Built With</h2>
+C sharp.
+Mysql.
+TweetinviAPI 5.0.4 - NuGet
+Twitter API.
+<h2 align="center">Future updates</h2>
+If we will get the chance to upgrade our project, we will create a better filltering engine for the users name to find who wrote a specific tweets and other fetures to make it nicer for the users.
+<h2 align="center">Author</h2>
+Asaf Yacobovich.
+Amit Galam.